crystalthedeveloper/smart-video-app/README.md

 Smart Video is now a Webflow Marketplace app that auto-injects a cookie-safe, lazy-loading YouTube + Vimeo script into every published site where the app is installed.
 Designers continue to build native Webflow CMS bindings and `.cltd-lazy-video` components exactly the way they are used to—no canvas injection, symbols, or custom attributes are touched.

 ## What ships in this repo
-- `smart-video-app.js` – vanilla JS that upgrades `.cltd-lazy-video` wrappers with thumbnails and privacy-friendly embeds on click.
+- `public/smart-video-app/smart-video-app.js` – vanilla JS that upgrades `.cltd-lazy-video` wrappers with thumbnails and privacy-friendly embeds on click.
 - `manifest.json` – declares OAuth + lifecycle hooks so Webflow knows how to talk to the app.
-- `cloud.config.json` – Webflow Cloud deployment recipe that uploads `smart-video-app.js` and the lifecycle hook endpoints to `https://smart-video-app.webflow.io`.
+- `cloud.config.json` – Webflow Cloud deployment recipe configured as a static project (`publicDir: "public"`) so the builder uploads `smart-video-app.js` and the lifecycle hook endpoints to `https://smart-video-app.webflow.io`.
 - `webflow.json` – minimal builder metadata (name + `publicDir`) required by Webflow Cloud.
 A copy also lives under `.webflow/webflow.json` for hosts that expect that path.
 - `package.json` – lightweight manifest so Webflow Cloud's build step always finds a Node project even though no npm build is required.
 - `functions/` – Cloud functions that respond to install/uninstall events and call the Custom Code API.